 For a power of attorney to be legal in Hawaii, it must:

 - be signed by the principal, if possible

 - be signed in the presence of two or more adult witnesses

 - be notarized

-The witness to the document needs to be someone who has no vested interest in it.
+The witness to the document needs to be someone with no vested interest in it.
 This means the witness cannot be the agent or someone involved in the medical decisions of the principal (e.g., doctors treating the principal).

-The power of attorney becomes effective immediately after it is signed, witnessed, and notarized unless the principal adds a certain date or event to the document.
+A power of attorney becomes effective immediately after signing, witnessing, and notarizing unless the principal adds a date or event to the document.
 It stays in place until a POA revocation form is completed.